reclaim-the-stack/get-started/README.md

 ## Installation

-The following assumes you have forked and cloned this repository and changed current working directory into the git repository.
+The following assumes you have cloned this repository and changed current working directory into the git repository.

 First we install ArgoCD
 ```